Savage (2019 film): Plot

 Inspired by the true stories of New Zealand's street gangs across 30 years, Savage follows Danny (nicknamed “Damage”) at three defining moments in his life as he grows from a boy into the violent enforcer of a gang.

+Jake Ryan as ‘Danny’ in a violent encounter with another gang member.

 Production

 The film serves as the first feature film by New Zealand filmmaker Sam Kelly who wrote the film after producer Vicky Pope convinced him to tell a gang story in three chapters.
 For research, Kelly interviewed real life gang members who had been damaged by the system and lived through horrific events.
 The film was shot using Arriflex Alexa, a high-end digital format.
 The film was distributed by Madman Entertainment.

 Festivals

 Savage was screened at a few festivals.
 Notably, it was part of the Down Under Film Festival and the International Film Festival Rotterdam in 2020.
 Additionally, it was included in the Fantasia International Film Festival.
 It premiered in South Korea at the Busan International Film Festival and in the UK at the BFI London Film Festival. in 2022, the film won the award for best original music in a film at the APRA Silver Scroll Awards for Most Performed New Zealand Works.